jorge-borbinha/reDimLungs/README.md

 # ReDimLungs: Voxel Phantom Organ Matching with Individual Patient Anatomy

 This Fortran program semi-automatically modifies a 3D voxel phantom to match the anatomy of an individual patient, specifically by scaling the organs.
-The script was developed as part of a master thesis on personalized patient dosimetry using Monte Carlo methods and aims to improve the accuracy of organ dose estimates in computational dosimetry, namely Computed Tomography (CT) examinations.
+The script was developed as part of a master thesis and later published in a scientific article with peer review [1,2].
+This work aimed towards personalized patient dosimetry using Monte Carlo methods, because improving the accuracy of the anatomical models means improving the accuracy of the organ dose estimates.

 ## Description

 The ReDimLungs program reads a reference voxel phantom and a user-defined task list to perform volumetric modifications on a specified organ. reDimLungs was developed to work specifically on the lungs.
 Its primary function is to adjust the dimensions of the left or right lung to match patient-specific measurements.
 The program's workflow involves:

-- Reading configuration parameters and phantom dimensions from an input file: reDimLungs.in.
+- Read configuration parameters and phantom dimensions from an input file: reDimLungs.in.
-- Identifying the target organ (right or left lung) and its initial dimensions within the phantom.
+- Identify the target organ (right or left lung) and its initial dimensions within the phantom.
-- Applying a series of modifications (adding or deleting voxel layers) based on the instructions provided in the tasks file: tasks.dat.
+- Apply a series of modifications (adding or deleting voxel layers) based on the instructions provided in the tasks file: tasks.dat.
-- Writing the modified phantom data to a new output files suitable for visualization with gnuplot and Monte Carlo simulations: ct-den-matXY.dat and phantom.vox.
+- Write the modified phantom data to new output files suitable for visualization and Monte Carlo simulations: ct-den-matXY.dat and phantom.vox.

-The work performed with the program employed the Adult Female Reference voxel phantom of the International Commission of Radiological Protection (ICRP-AF), which is a standard model for radiological dose calculations.
+The work performed with the program employed the Adult Female Reference voxel phantom of the International Commission of Radiological Protection (ICRP-AF), which is a reference model for radiological dose calculations.
 The modification of the phantom size and lungs can significantly influence the estimated radiation dose imparted to an individual during a CT examination.
+For more detailed information regarding the innerworkings of the reDimLungs program, consult the relevant publications [1,2].

 :arrow_right: __References:__

+[1] Borbinha J. Organ Dose Estimates in Thorax CT: Voxel Phantom Organ Matching With Individual Patient Anatomy.
+MSc Thesis, 2017.
+Available from: [http://hdl.handle.net/10362/](https://run.unl.pt/bitstream/10362/29982/1/Borbinha_2017.pdf)

+[2] Borbinha J, Di Maria S, Madeira P, Belchior A, Baptista M, Vaz P. Increasing organ dose accuracy through voxel phantom organ matching with individual patient anatomy.
+Radiat Phys Chem.
+2019 Jun;159:35–46. doi: [10.1016/j.radphyschem.2019.02.014](https://www.doi.org/10.1016/j.radphyschem.2019.02.014)

 ### Input files

  - __reDimLungs.in:__
     - The primary configuration file, where the main variables and parameters of the program are inputed.
 This file is in the fortran namelist format.
 See more information in __Configution__.
     - The example input file provided is adapted to the ICRP-AF, the user only needs to change the variables in the input file.
-Do not change the order of the sections, nor the order of data fields in each section.
-    - Regarding file names, the phantom, tasks and organlist files may have any name (max 256 characters) and be in the same folser as the executable.
-If the files are not in same folder as the executable, provide a path to the files.
-Furthermore, the strings for file names are introduced in free-format style, i.e., leading and trailing blanks are allowed.
-However, the strings themselves must not contain blanks.
-E.g. 'tasks file.txt' should be written as 'tasks_file.txt' or 'tasksFile.txt'.

  - __tasks.dat:__
     - The tasks file contains a list of modifications to apply to the selected organs of the phantom (i.e. lungs).
-    - Do not modify in any way the header of this file.
-    - Each line of the tasks file should have 3 letters separated by spaces, first the axis you want to consider (x, y, z), then if you want to add or delete a layer of voxels (a, d) and then if you want to do it in the positive or negative side of the axis (p n).
-    - The tasks file is provided with example lines.
-    - The nº of lines in the tasks file needs to be inputed in reDimLungs.in.
-This nº of lines does not include the header!
+    - The tasks file provided has 4 lines for the example rum provided with the program.

  - __organlist.dat:__
    - The organlist file maps the organ IDs, material IDs, and densities of the organs inside the phantom, in three sequential columns.
    - The organlist file provided corresponds to ICRP-AF.
-   - The nº of lines in the tasks file needs to be inputed in reDimLungs.in.
-This nº of lines does not include the header!

  - __ct-den-matXY_ICRP-AF.dat:__
     - This is the input voxel phantom data file.
 This file name is defined in reDimLungs.in.
 It is possible to generate this type of file using the ReadPhantom program.
 This is a vidualization file and can be used to visualize the phantom.
 See: [ReadPhantom](https://github.com/jorge-borbinha/ReadPhantom)